developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/MinimizeButton/MinimizeButton.md

-#MinimizeButton
+---
+title: MinimizeButton Module
+productversion: '1.4'
+product: Enterprise Browser
+layout: guide.html
+subhead:
+---
 ## Overview
-The MinimizeButton Module is used to set the parameters of the minimize button.
-When this button is clicked Enterprise Browser will minimize and lose focus.
+The MinimizeButton Module is used to set the parameters of the minimize button, which minimizes the Enterprise Browser app causes it to lose focus.

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: